csh-dis/phd-info/phdprograms.md

 *more info to come*

 ---
-#### :bee: Please send corrections or requests to Carrie -or- :robot: make a pull request
+**:bee: Please send corrections or requests to Carrie -or- :robot: create a pull request**